warpdotdev/docs/getting-started/refer-a-friend.md

 #### **10 invites: Warp T-shirt**

-Once you've referred 10 people, we send you an email with details on how to claim your Warp T-shirt.
+Once you've referred 10 people, we'll email you with details on how to claim your Warp T-shirt.
 Physical Warp swag is unable to be shipped to some geographic locations, in these instances we'll reach out over email with a gift card.

-#### 20 invites: An invite to an insiders program
+#### 20 invites: An invitation to an insiders program

 Once you've referred 20 people, we'll email you with an invite to our insiders program--where you'll receive early access to new features and a private newsletter.